 In 2013 Andy attended a songwriting retreat at Monnow Valley Studios in rural Monmouthshire where he met the super-talented singer-songwriter Gitika Partington and the composer, producer and sound designer Garry Hughes.
 The three decided to form a band.
 The name - 3 Bucket Jones was the result of choosing random (previously scribbled on) bits of paper over a dinner table.
 Two albums were recorded with Garry and the most recent with Andy and Gitika.
 The eponymous debut album was released in 2015 followed by Take These Ghosts in 2016 and The Singles 2017-2018 was released in June 2018.

-Andy is writing, composing, playing his many instruments and recording – mostly for 3 Bucket Jones and music for film and TV at his base in Monmouthshire.
+Andy is writing, composing, playing his many instruments and recording – mostly music for film and TV.
+He seriously welcomes the opportunity to discuss new commissions with creators and continues to enjoy writing for children’s TV.
+He also composes and performs with his band 3 Bucket Jones from his base in Monmouthshire.
 When he’s not doing that then you’ll find him… thinking about doing that.

 The Singles 2017-2018